Lattice-Data/lattice-tools/docs/submit_metadata.md

 Spreadsheet formatting
 ----------------
 The top row of each sheet should be the names of the fields specified in the schema.
-The validity of these fields will be check during a "dry-run" (i.e. if `--update` is not used)
+The validity of these fields will be check during a "dry-run" (i.e. if `--update` is not used).

 Any row, except for row 1, with the first value (column A) beginning with `#` and any column with the header value (row 1) beginning with `#` will be ignored.
 This is useful if you want rows with property descriptors (e.g. description, enum, linkTo) or columns with additional notes, annotations, etc.